lukpueh/specification/tuf-spec.md

   * **4.3**. **Check against snapshot role's targets version.** The version number of the new targets metadata file MUST match the version number listed in the trusted snapshot metadata.
-This is done, in part, to prevent a mix-and-match attack by man-in-the-middle attackers.
-If the new targets metadata file does not match, discard it, abort the update cycle, and report the failure.
+If the versions do not match, discard it, abort the update cycle, and report the failure.

   * **4.4**. **Check for a freeze attack.** The latest known time should be lower than the expiration timestamp in the new targets metadata file.
 If so,